Welcome to today's edition of the Rush 24-7 podcast.

 I'm listening to it during the commercial breaks.

-And I have to tell you, whenever Obama uses a teleprompter, I I get the feeling I'm watching somebody watch a tennis match.
+And I have to tell you, whenever Obama uses a teleprompter, I get the feeling I'm watching somebody watch a tennis match.

 Head goes back and forth, and then he's following the ball.

-Remember, he told Qaddafi, you gotta go.
+Remember, he told Gaddafi, you got to go.

-Mubarak, Gaddafi, and now Basher Assad.
+Mubarak, Gaddafi, and now Bashar Assad.

-Now is this the same Barack Obama who used to lecture us on how we shouldn't meddle in the internal affairs of other nations.
+Now, is this the same Barack Obama who used to lecture us on how we shouldn't meddle in the internal affairs of other nations?

 Again, the segment I just was privileged to hear.

-The president trying to convince uh his audience how vital the Middle East is to our country's interests.
+The president trying to convince his audience how vital the Middle East is to our country's interests.

 But isn't this the same guy?